developer-zebra/developer-zebra-site/src/oemconfig/9-3/about/index.md

  * Power Configurations can now control individual device wake-up sources such as buttons or keycodes
  * Audio Configurations now allow selection of whether the device plays a sound when a battery charger is connected

-See the [Managed Configurations page](../mc) for full descriptions.

 <!-- 12/6/19- leaving out until it's clear what it means:
 OemConfig Schema should not specify default values for non-hidden fields -->

 `IMPORTANT:` Features listed above are supported ONLY on devices with MX 9.3 and higher.
 [Which version is installed?](http://techdocs.zebra.com/mx/mx-version-on-device/)

+For a detailed list of configuration parameters, see the [Managed Configurations](../mc) section.

 -----